cits3007/cits3007.github.io/assets/lectures/lect05--validation.md

 the message content (e.g. for emails, "To:", "From:", "Subject:", date, etc)

-### In-band versus out-of-band

-- \alert{In-band representation} embeds metadata into the data itself. \
-  For example:
-  - Length of C strings: encoded using `NUL` character as terminator in the data stream.
-- \alert{Out-of-band representation} separates metadata
-  from data.\
-  For example:
-  - Length of Java- or C++-style strings: stored separately outside the string.

-(What are the advantages and drawbacks of each?)

-### Common meta-characters
+### Meta-characters

+Meta-\alert{characters} are single characters with a special meaning.

-Meta-\alert{characters} are so common in some formats that it's easy to forget they are there.
+So common in some formats
+that it's easy to forget they are there.

 For example: